zemian/java-lessons/basic/readme.md

 ## How to clean up

-If you want to remove all generated `*.class` files, try this in terminal:
+If you want to remove all generated files, try this in terminal:

     cd basic
     rm -v $(find . -name '*.class' -o -name '*.jar')